 To schedule an appointment, contact Monroe County Health Department at 608-269-8666.
 Llámenos para programar una cita al 608-343-6713

 Eligibility guidelines: participants include those whose income is at or below 185% of the federal poverty level and are parents of a child or children less than 4 years of age.

-Provides Graco® Pack ‘n Play cribs, dependent upon availability, and training about infant safe sleep practices to income-eligible families
+Monroe County Health Department provides Graco® Pack ‘n Play cribs (dependent upon availability) and training about safe sleep practices to income-eligible families.

 Eligibility guidelines: includes those whose income is at or below 185% of the federal poverty level, pregnant women in their third trimester, and parents of infants less than 1 year of age.

 Are you pregnant and looking for support?
 Whether this is your first or your third pregnancy, you will still have questions and concerns.
 Let us be with you during this exciting time!